Volatility Forecasts (Part 2 - XGBSTES Algorithm 1)

 The Hessian computation is even more problematic.

-3.2 Iterative Implementation
+3.2 Iterative Implementation (Algorithm 1)

 We sidestep this by turning the problem into an alternating fit between: 1. inferring a “helpful” gate sequence given the current variance state, and 2. fitting a flexible model (tree ensemble) to predict that gate sequence from features.